-Printing The current electronic copy is considered the true version of any controlled document.
+Classification Official - 1 Low Business Impact Use This document is for internal NHVR use and distribution only and is subject to employee confidentiality obligations.
+Printing The current electronic copy is considered a true version of any controlled document.
 Uncontrolled hard copies (e.g. print outs) are to be considered a point in time reference only.